 - He explains what a great guy her brother was, and tells her how close the two of them were.
 It's a long letter, and very personal.

 - Rat is practically crying as he writes it.
 She never writes back.

 - Rat's friend's name was Curt Lemon.
 The day of his death is a peaceful day.
-Rat and Curt are playing chicken under a tree, tossing a smoke grenade back and forth in the sunlight.
+Rat and Lemon are playing chicken under a tree, tossing a smoke grenade back and forth in the sunlight.

 - Lemon must have stepped on a mine, because all of a sudden it seems as if the sunlight has lifted him off the ground and right into the tree.

 - O'Brien explains that even though it wasn't the sunlight that really killed Lemon, that's what it seemed like—and therefore that's the truth of what happened.
 This is the first time that O'Brien gets really into his idea of story-truth and happening-truth, but there'll be a lot more later, so keep your eyes peeled.

 - Another way that you can tell that a war story is true is if it sounds too crazy to be believed.
 Like this one, from Mitchell Sanders:

 - A six-man patrol is supposed to go up into the mountains and listen for enemy movement for a week.
 They're supposed to be completely silent; just listen.